solcloud/NiceOS/README.md

 # NiceOS

-Operating system for users who wants to take full control of their system.
+Operating system with vanilla Linux kernel for users who wants to take full control of their system.
 You can do it, try it!

 ## Minimal example